dc-js/dc.js/web/docs/api-latest.md

 A renderlet is similar to an event listener on rendering event.
 Multiple renderlets can be added to an individual chart.
-Each time a chart is rerendered or redrawn the renderlets are invoked right after the chart finishes its transitions, giving you a way to modify the svg elements.
+Each time a chart is rerendered or redrawn the renderlets are invoked right after the chart finishes its transitions, giving you a way to modify the SVGElements.
 Renderlet functions take the chart instance as the only input parameter and you can use the dc API or use raw d3 to achieve pretty much any effect.

+Use [on](#dc.baseMixin+on) with a 'renderlet' prefix.
+Generates a random key for the renderlet, which makes it hard to remove.

 **Kind**: instance property of <code>[baseMixin](#dc.baseMixin)</code>